mg979/vim-visual-multi/README.md

+### Documentation

+Documentation has been added (still not complete but a good start)

+`:help visual-multi.txt`

+You may need to run `:helptags` if your plugin manager doesn't do it

+`:help helptags`

 ### [Wiki](https://github.com/mg979/vim-visual-multi/wiki)
 Work in progress.
 Most functionalities should work as expected and described in the documentation.
 Testers are welcome.
 Please consider that the wiki reflects more the feature of the test branch, rather than master.
 If you use master branch and something doesn't work as expected, please try the test branch.